-Ocean acidification occurs when the ocean absorbs carbon dioxide from the atmosphere.
+Ocean acidification occurs when the ocean absorbs carbon dioxide.
 This causes a fundamental and global change in the chemistry of the ocean.

 The Ocean is a Great Carbon Sponge